HAL Prachand: Production

+Upgrades

+In comparison to the limited series production helicopters used by the Indian military, the serial production variant will feature 7 new systems, including new weapons systems and at least four major upgrades.
+Newly integrated systems include directed infrared countermeasures, Indian-origin air-to-ground missiles and laser-guided rockets, contemporary electronic warfare systems, nuclear detection capabilities, a datalink for secure communication with other Indian military platforms to enhance network-centric capabilities, and an obstacle avoidance system.
+Meanwhile, multiple systems will be upgraded in the serial production helicopters like the electro-optical pod for improved tracking, surveillance, and targeting, as well as the helmet-mounted pointing system to improve pilot performance, are among the equipment that will be enhanced.
+The new systems are expected to be ready by 18 months.
+The final serial production version will gradually raise the indigenous content from 45% by value to above 65%.

 Design

 Overview

 The HAL Light Combat Helicopter (LCH) is a multirole combat helicopter, designed to perform various attack profiles, including relatively high altitude flight.
 The design and development of the LCH was done in-house, by the Rotary Wing Research and Design Centre (RWR&DC), an internal design office of HAL dedicated to the design of helicopters.

 Equipped with a two-person tandem cockpit to accommodate a pilot and co-pilot/gunner, it has been developed to perform both the anti-infantry and anti-armour missions.
 In addition to these roles, the LCH is intended to be used for a variety of operational purposes, such as to perform air defence against slow-moving aerial targets, including both manned aircraft and unmanned aerial vehicles (UAVs), participation in counter-insurgency operations (COIN) and Counter Surface Force Operations (CSFO), the destruction of enemy air defence operations and wider offensive use during urban warfare conditions, escort to special heliborne operations (SHBO), support of combat search and rescue (CSAR) operations, and armed aerial scouting duties.

 In terms of its basic configuration, the LCH possesses a relatively narrow fuselage and is equipped with stealth profiling, armour protection, and is equipped to conduct day-and-night combat operations.
 According to reports, the protective measures included in the rotorcraft includes a digital camouflage system, an infrared (IR) suppressor fitted to the engine exhaust, and an exterior covered by canted flat panels to minimise its radar cross-section (RCS).
 It is furnished with an integrated dynamic system, including a hingeless main rotor and bearing-less tail rotor, which works in conjunction with an anti-resonance isolation system to dampen vibrations.
 During Aero India 2011, HAL's Rotary Wing Research & Design Centre informed the press that the LCH is "probably the most agile design in the world because of its rotor".